Capital.com vs FxPro 2026

 | Tier-4 Licenses | 2 | 2 |

 Capital.com’s pricing is slightly better than the industry average.
-Its dynamic EUR/USD spread averaged 0.6712 pips in April 2024, which is very competitive for day-to-day trading costs.
-Retail traders can use a universal account, and there’s also a professional account for eligible clients; note that professional clients don’t receive the same regulatory protections as retail clients.
+The broker’s dynamic EUR/USD spread averaged about 0.67 pips in April 2024 (0.6712), which is impressively low for a major pair.
+Capital.com offers a universal account for retail traders and a separate professional account for eligible traders; note that professional clients do not receive the same regulatory protections as retail clients.

 | Feature |